PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Kubernetes quick start guide https://kubernetes.io/docs/getting-started-guides/minikube/
 * Kubernetes cheat sheet https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/

-In this chapter we will investigate how to build and deploy our microservice system from **Chapter 10 Building Microservice Systems** as a set of docker containers on top of the Kubernetes platform.
+In this chapter we will investigate how to build and deploy our microservice system from **Chapter 10 Building Microservice Systems** as a set of Docker containers on top of the Kubernetes platform.
 At a minimum, reading over Chapter 10 before proceeding would be ideal.

-## Building A Single Container
+## Building a single Container

 In **Chapter 10 Building Microservice Systems** we developed a small microservice system.